chetanbg1/cbgwork1/README.md

      			writeExternal(ObjectOutput out) --> add only those fields which needs to be serialize readExternal(ObjectInput in) --> same as above

+   Transient variable -
+   	is a variable modifier used in serialization
+    	if we dont want to save value of perticular variable in a file, then we use transient keyword JVM come accross the transient keyword - it ignores the original value of the variable and save default value of that variable data type

 Sorting
 --
 //bubble sort